 Another of my favourites was this piece below by the indigenous artist Susan Point called “Human Spirit”.
 We saw a few of her pieces during the tour, including the beautiful stained glass windows in the church.
 This piece though is in the underpass between the new convention buildings construction of the Olympics.
 It represents a traditional Salish greeting with arms outstretched.

-We ended the tour on the waterfront right near a piece of artwork called “The Drop”.
+We ended the tour on the waterfront right near another piece of artwork called “The Drop”.
 Also created for the Olympics, this was intended to represent not only the watery location of Vancouver, but the numerous rainy days here each year.
 When deciding on the colour, a strange element was used – the piles of sulphur at one of the industrial sites on the other side of the water (you can just see them to the left of The Drop in the photo below).
 The blue of the drop is the perfect complementary colour of the yellow sulphur!